GabrielF-C/stardew-mods/README.md

 Then download a [release](https://github.com/GabrielF-C/stardew-mods/releases) and unzip it into your mod folder.

-Make sure to install any other requirements specified by the release.
+Make sure to install / update any other requirements specified in the release description.

 ## Other Requirements